Julie Deiters

-Julie Bénédicte Deiters (born 4 September 1975 in Meudon) is a France-born former Dutch field hockey player.
+Julie Bénédicte Deiters (born 4 September 1975 in Meudon) is a French-born former Dutch field hockey player.
 She played 166 international matches for the Netherlands, in which the defender scored fourteen goals.

 Deiters was a member of the Netherlands squad that won the bronze medal at the 2000 Summer Olympics in Sydney.
 A player from Amsterdam, Deiters made her debut on 4 February 1997 in a friendly against South Africa.
-Her last match for the Dutch Women's Team came on August 26, 2001, when she faced Argentina (2-3) during the Champions Trophy in Amstelveen.
+Her last match for the Dutch Women's Team came on 26 August 2001, when she faced Argentina (2-3) during the Champions Trophy in Amstelveen.